M7OCM/890/README.md

 To add/remove current channel to current scanlist, use the Toggle SList shortcut.

 To start scanning, press a key mapped to the Freq scanner shortcut (default: long press on key 1).
+I use side key 2 short press.

 When scanning is in progress, use the Freq scanner key to change the scan list, this action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.